annieliu10/annieliu10/README.md

 ### Hi there 👋

 # About Me
 I am Annie, a second year business and computer science student studying at UBC.
-I am intrigued by the possibilities bridged by finance and computer science, hence, I recently made an application CryptoConvenient to assist individuals with their digital investments.
+I am intrigued by the possibilities bridged by finance and computer science, hence, I recently made an application CryptoConvenient to assist individuals with their digital investments. <br />

 😄 Pronouns: She/Her<br />
 🌎 Originally from Calgary, Alberta<br />
 🤓 Tech enthusiast<br />